-- There should be at least one Darug person on all advisory boards for Aboriginal cultural heritage. - Conservation of rock art needs to be done by specialists in collaboration with Darug people. - Aboriginal cultural heritage should be promoted in the Hawkesbury in more accessible, centralised locations. - Dual language signage (in both Darug language and English) should be placed around public parks with Aboriginal connections, and in sites already known to the general public.
+- There should be at least one Darug person on all advisory • boards for Aboriginal cultural heritage. - Aboriginal cultural heritage should be promoted in the Hawkesbury in more accessible, centralised locations. - Dual language signage (in both Darug language and English) should be placed around public parks with Aboriginal connections, and in sites already known to the general public.